Conditionally Poissonian random digraphs: Motivation and positioning

-Our motivation comes from the study of random processes on \emph{sparse}, \emph{inhomogeneous} random graphs of large but finite size. `Sparseness' refers to the number of directed edges (or \emph{arcs}), which should be of the same order as the graph size and `inhomogeneous' means that arc probabilities are non-constant, i.e. may depend on the starting- and endpoint of an arc.
-In particular we are interested in \emph{scale free random graphs}, i.e. graphs in which the asymptotic proportion of vertices with (in- and/or out-)degree $k$ decays as $k^{-\tau}$ for some $\tau>2.$
+We study sparse, inhomogeneous random digraphs of large but finite size.
+Sparseness means that the number of directed edges, or arcs, is of the same order as the number of vertices.
+Inhomogeneity means that arc probabilities may depend on both endpoints.
+The main regime of interest is scale-free: the proportion of vertices with in- or out-degree $k$ may decay as $k^{-\tau}$ for some $\tau>2$.

-A plenitude of different undirected graph models can be found in the literature and a lot of work has been done over the last decades concerning dynamics \emph{of} and \emph{on} undirected random graphs, see e.g. the monographs \cite{durrett2007random,van2016random}.
-Some processes, e.g. random walks, several types of infection dynamics and bond percolation are by now rather well understood, at least for some underlying graphs models.

-In the undirected setting, the mathematical literature is not as vast and mathematically rigorous results seem to be harder to obtain.
-However, recently there has been considerable interest in dynamics on inhomogeneous \emph{directed} graph models, examples include random walks \cite{bordenave2015random,cooper2012stationary}, page rank algorithms \cite{chen2016generalized} and the threshold contact process \cite{Chatterjee2016}.

-The canonical choice for an inhomogeneous directed graph model is to specify a (random or deterministic) \emph{degree sequence} (say of length $N\in\N$) and then choose one graph among all graphs with this degree sequence uniformly at random.
-This model is usually called \emph{directed configuration model} and is the underlying graph model in the studies \cite{bordenave2015random,cooper2012stationary,chen2016generalized,Chatterjee2016} cited above.
-Structural results concerning this model have been obtained in \cite{cooper2004size}.
-However, arcs in the configuration are not independent and thus often considerable technical effort is needed to turn rather intuitive heuristic derivations into rigorous proofs.